zhuzhanji/NorovirusGenotyping/lab_book.md

 <img width="615" alt="image" src="https://github.com/zhuzhanji/NorovirusGenotyping/assets/37281560/31eb7e55-b28b-4000-81ab-13e2de89cac5">

 Here are the snapshots inside the result file.
 The column refseq contains all the reference sequences they use for BLAST analysis.
-It is a small reference dataset, one whole genome sequence (refseq) for one taxonomic group.
-They don't have reference sequences for norovirus genogroup GIV, GVIII, GIX or GX.
+It is a small reference dataset, one whole genome sequence (refseq) for each taxonomic group and without sequences of norovirus GIV, GVIII, GIX or GX.

 <img width="732" alt="image" src="https://github.com/zhuzhanji/NorovirusGenotyping/assets/37281560/0efe39f0-86d8-470f-baf9-a127048c45dc">